-This quote is true for lots of aspects of life.
+This quote is accurate for lots of aspects of life.
 You don’t have to do an extraordinary amount of exercise to improve your health nor do you have to be an extraordinarily gifted athlete to get started.
-You don’t have to write an extraordinary resume, the greatest resume ever crafted, to land an extraordinary job.
+You don’t have to write a remarkable resume, the greatest resume ever crafted, to land an extraordinary job.
 But you do have to send out resumes.

-You don’t have to be extraordinarily good looking or have an extraordinary game to ask that cute girl or boy out and find extraordinary love.
+You don’t have to be extraordinarily attractive or have an extraordinary game to ask that cute girl or boy out and find extraordinary love.
 To get extraordinary results, you just have to do a lot of normal things in the right direction.